MertYazi/MoviesApp/README.md

 ```

 ### Contributing
-Just make a pull request.
+- Just make a pull request.
-Get an API key from "https://www.themoviedb.org/"
+- Get an API key for your own from "https://www.themoviedb.org/"
-Paste that key to "gradle.properties" with keyword "API_KEY".
+- Paste that key to "gradle.properties" with keyword "API_KEY".